 How to learn German with real people

-One of the best thing to actually learn a language is to talk to a native speaker.
+One of the best things to learn a language is to talk to a native speaker.
 The name for this exchange of knowledge is called TANDEM.
-On facebook there are endless groups dedicated to this kind of practice but there are some apps and website where you can find a partner too!
+On Facebook, there are endless groups dedicated to this kind of practice, but there are some apps and website where you can find a partner too!

 Here are some ideas: